Show it to me!

 were pleased with that.
 The people who had dubious look to me at first

-time open up their mind in the next visiting.
-The one recommend the next
+time opened up their mind in the next visiting.
+And they even introduced

-model to me.
-The one offered me some reward for it while the others offered
+the next model to me.
+The one offered me some reward for it while the others

-me an accommodation.
+offered me an accommodation.
 I'm really happy with that as a photographer.
-However

-these are rare cases.
-In most of the case, I ask people for taking the
+However these are rare cases.
+In most of the cases, I ask people for taking

-portrait and take it.
+the portrait and take it.
 That's all.
-Usually, there is no chance to reunite.
+Usually, there is no chance to see

-Talking about the people in the Silk Road, it doesn't mean all of them
+As talking of people in the Silk Road, it doesn't mean all of them own

 Because millions of tourists come to the city and take snap photos with